LhKipp/lush/DOCUMENTATION.md

 As seen, writing a function-type is similar to declaring a function.
 Only the function name is left out.

 ## Modules
 Lush has a module system.
-A module is a file from functions, structs and top-level variable declarations will be exported.
+A module is a file from which functions and struct declarations will be exported.
 Modules can be brought into scope via a `use` directive.
 There are 3 different sources of modules
 - Standard library modules.
 Those modules start with "std".
 - All directories under '/home/<user-name>/.config/lush/plugins' are assumed to be a module.